Passing California Smog Tests

 21. Test Checklist:

-Here's a simple check list to summarize this article.
+Here's a check list that attempts to summarize this article.
 You are not guaranteed to pass even if you can say yes to all of these items but this will give you your best chance.

 1. Do you have a sealing gascap?
 (Blau is good, Stant is not).